 The IRS library supports an "advanced" configuration file related to the DNS library for configuration parameters that would be beyond the capability of the resolv.conf file.
 Specifically, it is intended to provide DNSSEC related configuration parameters.
 By default the path to this configuration file is /etc/dns.conf.
 This module is very experimental and the configuration syntax or library interfaces may change in future versions.
-Currently, only the trusted-keys statement is supported, whose syntax is the same as the same statement in named.conf.
-(See Section 5.2 for details.)
+Currently, only static key configuration is supported. managed-keys and trusted-keys statements are parsed exactly as they are in named.conf, except that all managed-keys entries will be treated as if they were configured with the static-key keyword, even if they are configured with initial-key.
+(See Section 5.2 for syntax details.)